mirasoldavila13/ProReadMeGenerator/README.md

 ## Credits

-his project was developed by Mirasol Davila https://github.com/mirasoldavila13
+This project was developed by Mirasol Davila. https://github.com/mirasoldavila13

 ## License